Greece › Athens › Best Archaeological Sites

 The Erechtheion is one of the many stunning structures atop the Athens Acropolis.

-• State-run archaeological sites in Athens are closed to the public on the following dates: January 1, March 25, May 1, Orthodox Easter Sunday, and December 25 & 26.
+- Closures: State-run archaeological sites in Athens are closed on January 1, March 25, May 1, Orthodox Easter Sunday, December 25, and December 26.
+(Note: On Good Friday, sites typically open late at 12:00 PM; on Easter Saturday, they close early at 3:00 PM).

 1. The Acropolis